 The following provides compensation information pursuant to the scaled disclosure rules applicable to emerging growth companies under SEC rules and the JOBS Act.
-This discussion provides information concerning the compensation paid to our "principal executive officer," and our next four most highly compensated executive officers during the years ended December 31, 2014 and December 31, 2013 (including compensation paid by our Predecessor).
-We refer to these individuals as our "named executive officers."
+This discussion provides information concerning the compensation paid to our "principal executive officer," and our next five most highly compensated executive officers during the years ended December 31, 2015, 2014 and 2013 (including compensation paid by our Predecessor).
+We refer to these individuals as our "named executive officers" or "NEOs."